steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

 This package includes a basic, persistent, open-source scala.collection.immutable.SortedMap class.

-It's based on a Treap data structure, which implements scala.collection.immutable.SortedMap.
-You can use the Treap on its own, as a memory-only, non-persistent data structure.
+It's based on a binary treap data structure, implemented by the Treap base class.
+The Treap class provides a scala.collection.immutable.SortedMap interface and can be used as a memory-only data structure.

-Persistence is provided by a StorageTreap subclass and works by appending to the end of a (binary, non-textual) log file.
+Persistence to storage is provided by a StorageTreap subclass and works by appending to the end of a (binary, non-textual) log file.
 Log files are optionally 'rotatable', so you can end up with a series of log files to hold all your data.